mislav/bump-homebrew-formula-action/README.md

 ## Action inputs

+Formula parameters:

 * `formula-name`: the name of the Homebrew formula to bump.
 Defaults to lower-cased repository name.

-* `formula-path`: the path to the Homebrew formula file to edit.
+* `formula-path`: the relative path of the Homebrew formula file to edit within the `homebrew-tap` repository.
 Defaults to `Formula/<formula-name>.rb`.

 * `tag-name`: the git tag name to bump the formula to.
 Defaults to the